Nadi Activities You Can’t Miss!

 A short drive out of Nadi is the Sabeto Mud Pools.
 Lather yourself in thick mud and let it dry on your skin before soaking in natural hot spring water.
 While the treatment is meant to work wonders for your skin, the whole muddy experience will definitely appeal to your childish side!
 The complex is run by the local village, where authentic Fijian food and souvenirs are on sale too, as well as massage services.
 It’s the perfect way to experience “Fiji time“.

 Location: 9km / 5 miles north of Nadi Airport on Wailoko Road.
-Either drive, take a taxi or take one of the many scheduled tours visiting the gardens, including with Rosie Holidays, Valentine Tours Fiji and Uniquely Fiji Transfers and Tours.
+Either drive, take a taxi or take one of the many scheduled tours visiting the gardens, including with Rosie Holidays (more info on Viator and Tripadvisor), Valentine Tours Fiji (on Viator and Tripadvisor) and Uniquely Fiji Transfers and Tours (on Viator and Tripadvisor).

 3. Explore the Garden of the Sleeping Giant